ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 ## Kademlia

-Kademlia topology is a critical component used by all DISC protocols whose purpose is to route messages between nodes in a network using overlay addressing.
+Kademlia topology is a specific connectivity pattern used by all DISC protocols and its purpose is to route messages between nodes in a network using overlay addressing.

-The message routing happens in such a fashion that with every network hop we will get closer to the target node, specifically at half of the distance covered by previous hop.
+The message routing happens in such a fashion that with every network hop we will get closer to the target node, specifically at half of the distance covered by the previous hop.

 Swarm uses the recursive/forwarding style of Kademlia.